I will always be my own worst critic.

 When I was writing my novel a couple of months ago, I kept hearing this nagging voice in my head that was all like “You’ve never written a novel.
 You will not be good at this.
 This book will be terrible.
 Who are you to think you can do this?”
 Before I accepted I was an artist, that voice said the same thing about my art.

-Happily, I ignored that voice and continued writing (I’m working through third draft edits at the moment.
-Jury is still out on whether or not this thing does in fact suck major donkey balls–but that’s not my biggest concern.)
+Happily, I ignored that voice and continued writing (I’m working through third-draft edits at the moment.
+Jury is still out on whether or not this thing does in fact suck–but that’s not my biggest concern.)
 While I was taking a break from writing, I googled “How to know if you suck at writing” and came across a video explaining the Dunning-Kruger Effect.

-You have to believe you suck just enough to keep you moving forward, but not suck so much that it paralyzes you.
+In order to move forward and evolve, you have to believe you suck just enough to keep you motivated to learn, but not suck so much that it paralyzes you.

-If you do either, then you have work to do.
+If your thoughts prevent you from showing your work to the world or from creating at all, then you have work to do.
 Dial back the judgment.
 Your internal critic needs to be quieted.

 Grow while recognizing weaknesses:

-Current me knows that my art isn’t the greatest, my writing could definitely still use a lot of work, and perfection is unattainable, but growth is always a good goal.
+Present me knows that my art isn’t the greatest, my writing could definitely still use a lot of work, and perfection is unattainable but growth is always a good goal.

 You’re not going to be perfect.
 You’re not going to be the best.
 Just make art and keep moving forward.